Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Why Noise Exposure Testing Matters

 According to OSHA, any workplace where employees are exposed to an average of 85 decibels (dBA) or higher over an 8-hour shift must implement a hearing conservation program.
-But compliance is only part of the story.

-• Employee health – Hearing loss, fatigue, and stress
+Permanent hearing loss, tetanitus, fatigue, and stress

-• Morale – Loud environments reduce focus, comfort, and job satisfaction
+Loud environments reduce focus, comfort, and job satisfaction

-• Liability – Noncompliance opens the door to fines, citations, and injury claims
+Noncompliance opens the door to fines, citations, and injury claims

-Noise exposure testing gives you the data you need to identify high-risk areas and prioritize corrective actions—before problems escalate.
+Noise exposure testing gives you the data you need to identify high-risk areas and prioritize corrective actions before problems escalate.

 Sound Bars icon for background.

-What We Test and How We Do It
+How We Do It.

 Our noise testing process is grounded in scientific accuracy and regulatory best practices.
 Every project is conducted by licensed engineers and acoustic professionals using NIST-traceable, calibrated equipment.